-Description: SRS1227: The ECU State Manager shall provide a mechanism to enter a step by step decreasing power mode (sleep modes), based on timeouts.
+Type: valid Description: The ECU State Manager shall provide a mechanism to enter a step by step decreasing power mode (sleep modes), based on timeouts.
 This mechanism can only be available if the wake-up/sleep capability is available on the ECU; several sleep modes are available on the ECU.
-It shall be a configurable feature of the ECU State Manager (see BSW09146).
-Rationale: If the ECU provides a set of different sleep modes, it should be possible to define a time-triggered sequence to change the sleep modes without additional interaction from outside of the ECU.
+It shall be a configurable feature of the ECU State Manager Rationale: If the ECU provides a set of different sleep modes, it should be possible to define a time-triggered sequence to change the sleep modes without additional interaction from outside of the ECU.
 It is assumed that the different sleep modes represent a different level of low-power consumption.
 The change of sleep mode should lead into a step by step decreasing power-consumption of the ECU, while the ECU is not needed in the system.
 Use Case: If the car is left for a longer time - e.g. 3 days typically - more and more systems are shut off to save energy.
 The saving effect can be increased by shutting off more and more resources of the ECU itself: PLLs, clocks, sensors, etc. The aliveness of a comfort-body unit (ECU), for example, is not needed the whole time, because the user doesn't place any requests on the functionality of this unit (e.g. pressing a button) while the system is running.
 After a (configurable) period of time this unit could reduce its power consumption by entering a given sleep mode.
 Further it goes down in power-consumption by using the time triggered increased inoperation mechanism, while no user-requests are detected on this unit.
 Build up a system strategy with shortened startup, if the system was in usage immediately before.
 The longer the system is not in usage, the power-consumption is reduced by means of the time triggered increased inoperation, but as a consequence also the time for startup increases.
-Dependencies: Wake-up/sleep capability shall be available on the ECU.
-Time-triggered wake-up events shall be available on the ECU.
-[BSW09119] Support of several sleep modes.
-[BSW09146] Configuration of time triggered increased inoperation.
-Conflicts: Supporting Material: Contributes to:
+Dependencies: [SRS_ModeMgm_09119] ,[SRS_ModeMgm_09146] Supporting Material:

-4.1.2.1.2.7 [BSW09115] Evaluate condition to stay in the RUN state
+4.1.2.1.2.7 [SRS_ModeMgm_09115] The ECU State Manager shall include a mechanism to evaluate the condition to stay in the RUN state

-ID: BSW09115

-Initiator: VW

-Date: 16.12.2004

-Short Description Evaluate condition to stay in the RUN state

-Type:

-Importance: High

-Description: SRS1230 : The ECU State Manager shall include a mechanism to evaluate the condition to stay in the RUN state, derived from current demands of the application on the ECU.
+Type: valid Description: The ECU State Manager shall include a mechanism to evaluate the condition to stay in the RUN state, derived from current demands of the application on the ECU.
 Rationale: The ECU State Manager is responsible for managing the ECU states.
 Therefore, it is necessary to evaluate the condition to stay in the RUN state, which has to be in relationship with the needs of the application software components.

-Use Case:

-Dependencies: [BSW09116] Requesting and releasing the RUN state.
+Use Case: Dependencies: [SRS_ModeMgm_09116] Requesting and releasing the RUN state.

-Conflicts:

 Supporting Material:

-Contributes to:

-4.1.2.1.2.8[BSW09164] Shutdown synchronization support for SW-Components

-ID: BSW09164

-Initiator: VW

-Date: 28.11.2005

-Short Description Shutdown synchronization support for SW-Components
+4.1.2.1.2.8[SRS_ModeMgm_09164] Shutdown synchronization for SW-Components shall be supported

-Type:

-Importance: Medium

-Description: When leaving the RUN state, the ECU State Manager shall provide a synchronization point for SWCs shutdown by defining a POST-RUN state.
+Type: valid Description: When leaving the RUN state, the ECU State Manager shall provide a synchronization point for SWCs shutdown by defining a POST-RUN state.
 In this state, BSW and the underlying hardware are still fully functional.
 This state can only be entered when all users have released their RUN request.
 It is expected that the users release their POST-RUN request after finalization of their shutdown preparation activities, thus allowing the subsequent de-initialization of BSW.
 Rationale: This state will be requested by SWCs needing shutdown synchronization to perform shutdown activities that are required before their access to resources is decreased (i.e. Stop of RTE; Stop of OS).
 Use Case: A digital filter algorithm that does not have the knowledge when its functionality is needed but needs to perform activities to prepare for shutdown.

-Dependencies: [BSW09001] Standardisation of state relations.
-[BSW09116] Requesting and releasing the RUN state.
-[BSW09165] Requesting and releasing the POST-RUN state.
-[BSW09166] Evaluate condition to stay in the POST-RUN state.

-Conflicts:

-Supporting Material:
+Dependencies: [SRS_ModeMgm_09001], [SRS_ModeMgm_09116], [SRS_ModeMgm_09165], [SRS_ModeMgm_09166] Supporting Material: 1/D0 DDE 04400 D0

-Contributes to: